Christmas truce: Legacy and historical significance

 Although the popular tendency has been to see the December 1914 Christmas Truces as unique and of romantic rather than political significance, they have also been interpreted as part of the widespread spirit of non-cooperation with the war.
 In his book on trench warfare, Tony Ashworth described the 'live and let live system'.
 Complicated local truces and agreements not to fire at each other were negotiated by men along the front throughout the war.
 These often began with agreement not to attack each other at tea, meal or washing times.
 In some places tacit agreements became so common that sections of the front would see few casualties for extended periods of time.
 This system, Ashworth argues, 'gave soldiers some control over the conditions of their existence'.
-The December 1914 Christmas Truces then can be seen as not unique, but as the most dramatic example of the spirit of non-cooperation with the war that included refusals to fight, unofficial truces, mutinies, strikes, and peace protests.
+The December 1914 Christmas Truces can therefore be seen as not unique but as the most dramatic example of the spirit of non-cooperation with the war that included refusals to fight, unofficial truces, mutinies, strikes and peace protests.